 On one of the first true social media sites, SixDegrees.com, you could set up a profile page, create lists of connections, and send messages within networks.

-The site amassed around one million users before it was bought out for $125 million …and shuttered in 2000, though it later made a modest comeback and still subsists today.
+The site amassed around one million users before being bought out for $125 million, only to shutter in 2000.

-Who can forget Hot or Not ( AmIHotorNot.com )—the site that invited users to submit photos of themselves so others could rate their attractiveness.
-The site is rumored to have influenced the creators of Facebook and YouTube—and nurtured millions of insecurities.
+Who can forget AmIHotorNot.com?
+The site invited users to submit photos of themselves so others could rate their attractiveness.
+Hot or Not is rumored to have influenced the creators of Facebook and YouTube and nurtured millions of insecurities.

 Launched in 2002, Friendster was originally going to be a dating site that would help set up people with friends in common.
-You could create a profile, include “status updates” and reveal your mood.
-Messaging “friends of friends of friends” was also a thing.
+You could create a profile, include “status updates,” and reveal your mood.

-Unfortunately, the site’s spike in popularity in 2003 caught the company by surprise and took a toll on its servers, impacting users, who increasingly looked to connect elsewhere.
+Unfortunately, the site’s spike in popularity in 2003 caught the company by surprise.
+The flood of traffic took a toll on Friendster’s servers, impacting users, who increasingly looked to connect elsewhere.

 2005 marked the apex of Myspace.
-The site had 25 million users and was the fifth popular site in the United States when it sold to NewsCorp that year.
+The site had 25 million users and was the fifth most popular site in the US when it sold to NewsCorp.
 And that was the start of its decline from ultra-trendy to ultra-tacky.

 In 2003, Mark Zuckerberg launched Facemash, described as Harvard University’s answer to Hot or Not.
 “The Facebook” followed in 2004.
-Registering its one millionth user that same year, the site dropped the “the” to became just “Facebook” in 2005, after the “Facebook.com” domain was purchased for $200,000.
+Registering its one-millionth user that same year, the site became just “Facebook” in 2005.

 Around the same time, a tidal wave of other social media sites swept ashore: